emmercm/www/src/projects.md

 ## <i class="fab fa-node-js"></i> Metalsmith Plugins

-I have published a number of plugins for [Metalsmith](https://metalsmith.io/), a plugin-based JavaScript static site generator, to [npm](https://www.npmjs.com/settings/emmercm/packages).
+I have published a number of plugins for [Metalsmith](https://metalsmith.io/), a plugin-based static site generator originally from [Segment](https://segment.com/), to [npm](https://www.npmjs.com/settings/emmercm/packages).

 All plugins have: